Table of Contents

 After the candidates have been gathered and exchanged, the ICE agent in each peer's WebRTC implementation begins to prioritize and test these candidates.
 This testing phase is called connectivity checks:

-- Prioritization of Individual Candidates: Each ICE candidate is assigned a priority value that indicates its desirability for use in establishing the connection.
-The priority is calculated based on factors such as:
+value that indicates its desirability for use in establishing the connection.
+The priority

 - Type of Candidate: Host candidates generally have the highest priority, followed by server-reflexive candidates, and then relay candidates, which have the lowest priority due to higher latency and cost.